tcosmo/coreli/README.md

 The appararent simplicity of this problem hides a very difficult mathematical problem.
 Actually, we believe that this problem has a lot to do with **Computer Science**.
 That's why we created **Coreli**, a library for experimenting and testing hypothesises regarding the Collatz process.

 The features of **Coreli** are based on research which is listed below.
-Please browse the `example` folder to get an idea of what you can do with it.
+Please browse the `examples` folder to get an idea of what you can do with it.

+# Examples
+## Please Read This First

+If you want to play with the notebooks presented in `examples` (as you are very encouraged to do), please copy them in the folder `examples_safe` before doing anything and make your tests from those copies.
+The folder `examples_safe` is not under version control hence, you won't encounter annoying problems when you pull future versions of coreli.

 # Doc